 Also, when your mobility allows for it make sure that you get at least 30 minutes of activity per day to keep your muscles limber and your heart and lungs functioning in top notch order.

 You may have some extensive visible bruising on your hips, legs or pelvic area, especially if the hematoma leaks.
 The body normally reabsorbs the blood and any clotting, however, this can take sometime.
 This is where arnica montana can help, which I was recommended as an addition to my rehabilitation program.

 Arnica is brilliant at reducing bruising and speeding up the healing process.
 The herb arnica has anti-inflammatory properties as well as anti-microbial so it is great at reducing swelling and fighting off bacteria and fungus.
 You can take arnica in two ways, either through tablets or through a cream/gel (depends on the consistency).
 Arnica in gel/cream form is the best in my opinion as it also provides a soothing cooling relief from the heat that can generate from the damaged area.
 By combining arnica cream with painkillers, ice, rest and anything else that your doctor prescribes you are sure to make a great recovery.

-This hub is just for informational purposes only and should not replace the advice or examination of your primary health care provider.
+This article is for informational purposes only and should not replace the advice or examination of your primary health care provider.